9 Weeks Pregnant

 Frequently Asked Questions

 Q: I had wine before I knew I was pregnant.
 Did I harm the baby?
 A: Very unlikely.
-Studies show no clear harm from low-level early exposure (1-2 drinks first 4 weeks).
-Stop now; no need to panic.
-Oster Ch.
-7 [3].
+Studies show no clear harm from low-level early exposure (one or two drinks in the first four weeks).
+Stop now — there’s no need to panic.
+See Oster, Chapter 7 [3].

 Q: Can I color my hair?
-A: Limited data.
-ACOG says hair dye is likely safe, but most providers say wait until after first trimester if you want to be cautious.
-Highlights (less scalp contact) preferred [1].
+A: Data is limited.
+ACOG considers hair dye likely safe, but most providers suggest waiting until after the first trimester if you want to be cautious.
+Highlights, which involve less scalp contact, are the preferred option [1].

 Q: My sex drive is gone.
 Is that normal?
 A: Yes.
-First trimester fatigue + nausea + hormonal shifts drop libido for many.
-It usually returns second trimester.
-Communicate with partner [2].
+First-trimester fatigue, nausea, and hormonal shifts lower libido for many women, and it usually returns in the second trimester.
+Communicate openly with your partner [2].

 For Dads